vintasoft/WinForms-Document_Editor_Demo/README.md

    dotnet build DocumentEditorDemo.Net10.csproj
    ```

-4. Run compiled application and try to view and annotate images and documents.
+4. Run compiled application and try to edit new or existing DOCX document.

 ## Documentation